|KANT IN THE CLASSROOM Materials to aid the study of Kant’s lectures|

 I would also like to acknowledge funding from the DAAD (a “Study Visit Research Grant for Faculty” for work in Marburg during the summer of 2000) and from my home institution (Manchester University) for sabbatical leaves during the academic years 1998/99 and 2005/06, which allowed me to spend six months each of these years in Marburg.
 Additional work in Germany during the spring and summer of 2007 was funded in part by a Fulbright grant.
 An NEH Summer Seminar for College Teachers (June-July 1994; Boston University, directed by James Schmidt) allowed me to continue my research in the context of a seminar on the German enlightenment.
 An NEH Travel Grant (Fall 1988) made possible my first contact and work with Werner Stark in Marburg.

 I must also acknowledge help from many other quarters — scholars with whom I have discussed these matters in person, as well as a growing list of scholars who have generously contacted me through this website with corrections or with additional information.
 Dr. phil.
 Anke Lindemann-Stark (a constant source of information on 18th century matters), Dr. phil.
 Werner Euler (especially regarding Kant’s academic offices), Dr. phil.
 Thomas Sturm (on the history of universities), Dr. phil.
 Konstantin Pollok, Prof. Patrick Kain, Prof. Manfred Kuehn, Prof. Riccardo Pozzo, Prof. Eric Watkins, Dr. John Christopher Vivian, Arnaud Pelletier, Prof. Juan Bonaccini, Dr. med.
 Detlev Parow, Andrew Sellon, Dott.
-Loretta Marcon, Karl-Heinz Raschtutti, Prof. Burt Louden, Rüdiger Jester, and Prof. Alberto Vanzo.
+Loretta Marcon, Karl-Heinz Raschtutti, Prof. Burt Louden, Rüdiger Jester, Prof. Alberto Vanzo, and Prof. Robert Clewis.

 Finally, I would surely have never blundered into all this work had it not been for the kind invitation from my Doktorvater, Karl Ameriks, to join him on the original project of translating Kant’s metaphysics lectures into English.
 Thanks Karl.